 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

 Haskap berries are becoming a more well known berry to grow in the family garden.
-Also known as Honeyberry plants, this fruiting shrub is quite perfect for northern gardens.
+This fruiting shrub is quite perfect for northern gardens.
 I wanted to share some tips to help you grow the best haskap berries possible.

-Haskap berries are becoming more popular to grow in the United States, but they have been well-known and grown in Canada for decades.
-They’re the perfect fruiting bush to plant in your home garden.
+Haskap berries are becoming more popular to grow in the United States and all over North America, but they have been well-known and grown in Canada for decades.
+They’re the perfect fruiting bush to plant in your home garden, as they’re naturally disease and pest resistant.

 How to Grow Haskap Berries

 Here are some helpful tips and tricks to grow haskap berries at home.
-These delicious berries are best used for fresh eating, sauces, and even wine!
-It’s a bonus that they store well in the freezer to use for later baking into loafs, muffins or fruit crisps.
+These delicious berries are best used for fresh eating, smoothies, adding to a dish of ice cream, sauces, making juices and even wine!
+It’s a bonus that they store well in the freezer to use for later baking into loafs, muffins, ice creams, smoothies, or fruit crisps.

 They taste like a blueberry, but…not quite.